 When selecting a mortgage, there are many different mortgage products and terms to choose from, each of which has different interest rates.
-While 30-year fixed rates are near an all-time low, and were recently below 5%, they are still higher than other loan options with a shorter duration.
+While 30-year fixed rates are near an all-time low, and were recently below 4%, they are still higher than other loan options with a shorter duration.
 30-year rates can be compared to the following popular products:

 - 15-year Fixed Rates – 15-year fixed rates are normally lower than a 30-year and, depending on the lender, the interest rate variance ranges from 0.50% to 0.75%.
 These rates are often lower because having a shorter term provides significantly less risk to the lender.
 Although interest rates are lower, 15-year payments are higher than 30-year payments because the loan has to be paid off in half the time.

 - Adjustable Rate Mortgage (ARM) – An ARM often comes with interest rates well below those of a 30-year.
-With an ARM, a borrower receives a very low fixed interest rate for a period of time, which normally ranges form 1 to 7 years, before the rate adjusts to a higher level.
+With an ARM, a borrower receives a very low fixed interest rate for an introductory period of time, which normally ranges form 1 to 7 years, before the rate adjusts to a higher level.
 Normally, the shorter the initial low interest period is, the lower the interest rate is.
 The most common ARM product is the 5-year Adjustable Rate Mortgage, which commonly comes with an interest rate 1% less than a 30-year.
 After the introductory period is up the loan's rate regularly adjusts every 6-months to year based upon a reference rate like the London Interbank Offered Rate (LIBOR) or the 11th district Cost of Funds Index (COFI).
 ARMs come with an interest rate cap, though this cap is typically significantly above the rates charged on FRMs.